keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

 ---
 title: Day 2 Operations with Keptn
 description: How to operate and maintain your Keptn Apps
-weight: 20
+weight: 500
 ---

 After you have successfully rolled out your application by following the instructions in the [integration guide](../integrate), Keptn also assists you with day 2 operations for your application.

-Tasks that fall under this category could be:
+Tasks that fall under this category include:

 * Updating the version of one or more workloads that are part of the same application.